Skip to Content

 Selected Publications

 Women’s Agency and the Gothic in Spain and the Americas.
 Co-edited with Sandra García Gutiérrez.
-Manchester: Manchester University Press (Forthcoming in 2025).
+Manchester University Press (Forthcoming 2025).

-The Female Vampire in Hispanic Fiction: A Critical Anthology of Turn of the 20th Century Gothic-Inspired Tales (Under contract with University of Wales Press’s Gothic Originals Series, forthcoming in 2023.)
+The Female Vampire in Hispanic Fiction: A Critical Anthology of Turn-of-the-Twentieth Century Gothic-Inspired Tales.
+University of Wales Press, 2024.

 “Tensiones ideológicas, sociales y económicas en ‘Vampiro’: relato gótico de Emilia Pardo Bazán.”
 Entropía: Revista de terror en el arte español e hispanoamericano 3 (2022): 25-41. https://revista-entropia.com/ojss/index.php/entropia/issue/view/3